ksnortum/chopin-opus-26/README.md

 # chopin-opus-26
-[LilyPond](https://lilypond.org/) engraving source files used to create Chopin's Two Polonaise, opus 26.
+[LilyPond](https://lilypond.org/) engraving source files used to create Chopin's Two Polonaises, opus 26.

 ## Creating the PDF and MIDI files
 (I highly recommend the [Frescobaldi](https://www.frescobaldi.org/) IDE for LilyPond.
 It makes all of the following much easier.)